Management Consultancy

 If you are undertaking a learning and development opportunity such as a micro-internship, volunteering for a charity or statutory body, or shadowing or observing, then you may not be eligible for the National Minimum Wage.
 The organisation may reimburse you for your travel and/or lunch expenses, but they aren’t obliged to do so.

 You will need to show that you understand the nature of the work, the industries that a firm works with, and demonstrate you are comfortable working with numbers.
 If your degree studies have no business element, the interviewer will not expect much sophistication, but it is important to show a degree of commercial awareness by understanding some of the main terminology you may come across in a business context.
-Consider attending the Careers Service's Insight in Strategy & Management programme if you want an accessible introduction to the language of business, what strategy is and insights into how it is developed and applied.
+Consider participating in the Careers Service's Oxford Strategy Challeng (TOSCA) if you want an accessible introduction to the language of business, what strategy is and insights into how it is developed and applied.

 In addition to the referenced resources below, make sure that you: